-A survey of lawful intercept (for both analog telephony and VoIP) can be found in Romanidis Evripidis's thesis: Lawful Interception and Countermeasures: In the era of Internet Telephony [194].
+A survey of lawful intercept (for both analog telephony and VoIP) can be found in Romanidis Evripidis's thesis: Lawful Interception and Countermeasures: In the era of Internet Telephony [251].
 He points out a problem for key escrow in that the law enforcement agency can fabricate evidence - once they have the key!

-Md.
-Sakhawat Hossen and Md.
-Safiqul Islam are currently implementing a key esrow system for minisip with countermeasures for fabrication of evidence (based on the idea proposed in the above thesis).
+A key esrow system for minisip with countermeasures for fabrication of evidence (based on the idea proposed in the above thesis) as been implemented in: